Displaying a Fictitious License Plate

 Fictitious means not real, or not true.
 A fictitious plate means that something about the plate doesn’t match the vehicle it is on.
 A license plate can be considered fictitious under a number of circumstances.

 - The vehicle registration associated with the plate has been revoked or suspended.

 - The registration sticker on the license plate belongs to another vehicle (fictitious tags).

 - The license plate on the vehicle belongs to another vehicle.

-- Up to $750 in fines plus surcharges, which can nearly double the fine amount.
+- Fines up to $750 plus surcharges and court assessments that could nearly double the total fine

 - Up to 4 months in jail.